OP-TEE/optee_os/documentation/optee_design.md

 ![Select xlation table](images/xlat_table.png "Select xlation table")

 ## Translation tables and switching to normal world
-When switching to normal world either via an IRQ or RPC there's a chance that secure world will resume execution on a different CPU.
+When switching to normal world either via an IRQ or RPC there is a chance that secure world will resume execution on a different CPU.
 This means that the new CPU need to be configured with the context of the currently active TA.
 This is solved by always setting the TA context in the CPU when resuming execution.
-Here's room for improvements since it's more likely than not that it's the same CPU that resumes execution in secure world.
+Here is room for improvements since it is more likely than not that it is the same CPU that resumes execution in secure world.

 # 6. Stacks
 Different stacks are used during different stages.
 The stacks are: